 1.2 Parent/Child cards – this type of relationship enables you to breakdown a task (parent card) into smaller pieces of work (child cards) and track each child card and its metric separately.

 Note: A parent card may have an unlimited number of child cards.
-A child card can have only one parent card.
+A child card can have multiple parent cards.

 1.3 Mirror Cards – use this type of connection if you simply want to duplicate a card.
 A card linked as a mirror preserves the task details, sub-tasks, comments, but at the same time, both cards have their own workflow and time metrics.
 Any change of the original card will be automatically reflected in the mirror one and vice versa.

 3. How to make links visible at the closed card view?

-To make the linked cards visible at the closed card view (Image 1)-> go to the Grid Menu at the upper right corner of your board interface -> select Configure Card View -> checkmark " Show links" (one per row).
+To make the linked cards visible at the closed card view (Image 1)-> go to the sidebar to the right of your board interface -> select Configure Card View -> checkmark " Show links" (one per row).

 - The Arrow icons beside the card titles of the linked cards show whether a task is a parent of other tasks (arrow points up) or a child of another task (arrow points down).
 An arrow pointing right represents a relative, while the parallel lines are used to show mirror cards.